 Tinnitus is not a simple condition that can be addressed with a one-size-fits-all approach.
 Therefore SoundCure offers a variety of sound therapy tracks from which your audiologist can choose to treat your unique condition.
-SoundCure’s unique S-Tones, custom narrowband stimuli, and broadband sounds are all provided to enable your physician to find the most effective solution for you.
+SoundCure's unique S-Tones, custom narrowband stimuli, and broadband sounds are all provided to enable your hearing healthcare provider to find the most effective solution for you.

 S-Tones are the treatment tones that are unique to the Serenade device.
 They are unlike broadband or narrowband sounds and do not have a "shhh" sound, but rather their own distinct sound and treatment effect.
 More detailed information about S-Tones can be found on this site, including on the Clinical Information page.

 Broadband sound is white noise, or a "shhh" sound.
 Many patients find this soothing.
 The term "white noise" refers to a sound which encompasses all possible sound frequencies at once, much as white light includes all color frequencies of the visual color spectrum.